Shelley Morrison modern day demand gen marketer

 “I always told myself I would leave the agency and go in-house for the right opportunity, the right product.
 It had to be a company where I would be passionate about the product,” Shelley says.

 “I was excited that I get to go and architect the global demand center in this company.
 That was what drove my move.
 Eight months in, I’m still like…yes.
-And I’m sure eight years from now, I will still be the same,” Shelley gushes.
+And I’m sure eight years from now, I will still be the same,” Shelley says.

 Winning with data